Manafwa District: Location

 Manafwa District is bordered by Bududa District to the north, Kenya to the east and south, Tororo District to the south-west, and Mbale District to the west.
 The district headquarters at Manafwa are located approximately 27 km, by road, south-east of Mbale, the largest city of in the sub-region.
+County and sub county of Manafwa District.

+Bubulo west county

+This county has the biggest number of sub county in Manafwa District and they include: